h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 ## Prerequisites

-You will need the following to be able to do this tutorial:
+You will need the following to be able to do this self-paced course:

 - A **Two-Hour Test Drive session**: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
     - Need a **Two-Hour Test Drive** session?
-Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
+Follow the instructions on [this quick self-paced course](https://training.h2o.ai/products/self-paced-course-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
-- Basic knowledge of Driverless AI or completion of the following tutorial: [Automatic Machine Learning Introduction with Driverless AI Test Drive](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai).
+- Basic knowledge of Driverless AI or completion of the following self-paced course: [Automatic Machine Learning Introduction with Driverless AI Test Drive](https://training.h2o.ai/products/self-paced course-1a-automatic-machine-learning-introduction-with-driverless-ai).
 - For Non-AWS Lambda Deployment, we will use a REST Server built into Driverless AI to show how a REST API / Micro service deployment works
 - Needed for AWS Lambda Deployment (Optional)
     - If you have an Amazon Admin, request access permissions for: